tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/控制台指南/功能配置_intl_en.md

 ## Group Custom Fields
 Log in to [IM Console](https://console.cloud.tencent.com/im) and click the target app card.
 In the left sidebar, choose **Feature Configuration** > **Group Custom Fields**.
 On the page that appears, you can manage group custom fields according to your business needs.
->You can add up to 5 group custom fields.
+>!You can add up to 5 group custom fields.
 Once set, these fields cannot be deleted, and only the group type and the corresponding read and write permissions can be modified.
 Therefore, plan these fields with caution according to your business needs.

 ### Adding group custom fields
 1. On the **Group Custom Fields** page, click **Add group custom fields**.
 2. In the "Group Custom Field" dialog that appears, enter a name for the custom field and set the group type and read and write permissions.
-  >
+  >?
   >- The field name can only contain letters, numbers, and underscores (\_), and cannot begin with a number.
 The maximum length of the name is 16 characters.
   >- A group custom field and a group member custom field cannot have the same name.
   >